-Checking the Drive Chain Wear
+I Checking the Drive Chain Wear

 Check the chain wear label when adjusting the drive chain.
-If the index mark on the adjusting plate enters the red zone on the label after the chain has been adjusted to the proper slack, the chain is excessively worn and must be replaced.
+If the front end of the chain adjusting plate enters the red zone on the label after the chain has been adjusted to the proper slack, the chain is excessively worn and must be replaced.

-Chain:
+Chain: DID520VF or RK520KLO2